Architect: Frank Lloyd Wright

 Between 1915 and 1917, Wright designed a series of standardized “system-built” homes, known today as the American System-Built Homes, an early example of prefabricated housing.
 The “system” involved cutting the lumber and other materials in a mill or factory, and then bringing them to the site for assembly; thus saving material waste and a substantial fraction of the wages paid to skilled tradesmen.

 The homes were marketed through builders who would meet prospective buyers in their offices.
 An advertisement in the March 4, 1917 edition of the Chicago Tribune stated, “The American System of home building enables you to secure homes – correct and charming in design, perfect in taste and intelligent in arrangement – putting at your command the services of Frank Lloyd Wright, America’s foremost creative architect – without extra cost.”

-For more about System Built Homes, including the duplex style and video tour, visit Wright in Wisconsin.
+To learn more about System Built Homes, including the duplex style, visit Wright in Milwaukee.

 For more 360 interactive images and virtual tours visit the main Tour de Force 360 website.